our Case

 V.O.S.
 Selections, Inc. v.
 Trump

-The Liberty Justice Center filed a lawsuit challenging the Trump Administration’s authority to unilaterally issue the “Liberation Day” tariffs, which are devastating small businesses across the country.
+The Liberty Justice Center is challenging the Trump Administration’s authority to unilaterally issue the “Liberation Day” tariffs, which are devastating small businesses across the country.

 About V.O.S.
 Selections, Inc. v.
 Trump

-On April 14, the Liberty Justice Center along with co-counsel, Ilya Somin, law professor, Scalia Law School, George Mason University filed a lawsuit challenging the Trump Administration’s authority to unilaterally issue the “Liberation Day” tariffs, which are devastating small businesses across the country.
+On April 14, the Liberty Justice Center along with co-counsel, Ilya Somin, law professor at Scalia Law School, George Mason University, filed a lawsuit challenging the Trump Administration’s authority to unilaterally issue the “Liberation Day” tariffs, which are devastating small businesses across the country.
 The lawsuit argues that the Administration has no authority to issue across-the-board worldwide tariffs without congressional approval.

 The lawsuit, filed in the U.S. Court of International Trade, highlights the unprecedented nature of the tariffs, including a global 10% tariff on nearly all imports, with additional higher tariffs targeting dozens of countries based on dubious calculations of foreign trade barriers.

-And as the Complaint explains, IEEPA does not authorize the President to impose across-the-board tariffs—it does not even authorize tariffs at all; and even if the IEEPA did extend such power to the President, that would be an unconstitutional delegation of Congress’s power to impose tariffs.
+And, as the Liberty Justice Center’s Complaint explains, IEEPA does not authorize the President to impose across-the-board tariffs—it does not even authorize tariffs at all.
+Even if the IEEPA did attempt to extend such power to the President, that would be an unconstitutional delegation of Congress’s power to impose tariffs.

 The case is filed on behalf of five owner-operated businesses who have been severely harmed by the tariffs and highlights the human and economic toll of unchecked executive power: VOS Selections, FishUSA, Genova Pipe, MicroKits LLC, and Terry Precision Cycling.